Soham murders: Motive

 Prior to murdering Wells and Chapman, Huntley had established an extensive record of consensual and non-consensual sexual activity with females – many of whom had been under the age of consent.
 He would typically use guile or force to achieve his desires.
 Between 1992 and 2002, he had committed many acts of physical and sexual violence against women and children for which he had been unpunished.
 The youngest girl Huntley is known to have raped was 12 years old, with another girl he had attempted to rape being 11.
-(Note: Investigators believe that prior to his 2002 arrest, Huntley had engaged in illegal sexual activity with up to 60 underage girls.)

 Following his arrest, several former girlfriends and sexual partners stated that Huntley presented himself as a charming and considerate man in the early stages of a relationship, but would become domineering and violent upon having established control.
 Huntley severely restricted and supervised any contact his partner held with her family or social acquaintances.
-He would also emotionally blackmail his partner if he detected any signs of her developing resistance to his control or indicating a desire to leave him.
+He would emotionally blackmail his partner if he detected any signs of her developing resistance to his control or indicating a desire to leave him.

 According to one columnist, the fact that Huntley had remained unpunished for these often blatant and continuous acts had increased his confidence and reinforced his domineering, misogynistic mindset and fuelled his recidivism.
-Psychologists have also determined Huntley has mentally blocked any attempts to accept the reality or enormity of his actions pertaining to his repeated violence against females in order that he might cope with the consequences of his actions.
+Psychologists determined Huntley had mentally blocked any attempts to accept the reality or enormity of his actions pertaining to his repeated violence against females in order that he might cope with the consequences of his actions.